Diploma in Landscape Architecture (DLA - S94)

 What's the different between Architecture & Landscape Architecture?

-Architecture is the design of building and spaces within the building while landscape architecture deal mainly with the external spaces that may include parks, gardens and public open spaces with small amenities like water features, pavilions, shelters and amphitheatre.
-Landscape uses more plants and greenery as materials to form spaces.
+Architecture is the design of building and spaces within the building while landscape architecture deal mainly with the external spaces of different scales that may include parks, gardens and public open spaces with elements like water features, pavilions, shelters and amphitheatre that is calming to the mind, rest stops for the body and spaces that bring communities together.
+In recent years, skyrise greenery enable landscape spaces to be integrated in buildings contributing counter urban heat island effect.
+In general, landscape architecture in design using greenery and hardscape materials to create spaces.

 Do I need to be good at drawings to enter the course?